backdrop-contrib/slick/README.txt

 Since 1.4, Slick is initialized at this .slick__slider, not .slick, to allow placing arrows within the .slick container, otherwise arrows are part of the slides.
 Previous workaround by specifiying specific class (.slick__slide) no go.
+The author said "slide" option will be deprecated, and seems useless as of 1.5.

 Slick 1.4 will break existing asNavFor, so be sure to update the asNavFor selectors accordingly at Field formatter and Views pages, e.g.: